alpaka-group/alpaka/doc/Abstraction.md

 It does not provide any primitives for inter-node communication but such libraries can build upon **alpaka**.
 The process always has a main thread and is by definition running on the host.
 It can access the host memory and various accelerator devices.
-Such accelerator devices can be GPUs, Intel XeonPhi, the host itself or other hardware.
+Such accelerator devices can be GPUs, Intel Xeon Phi, the host itself or other hardware.
 Thus the host not necessarily has to be different from the accelerator device used to compute on.
-For example a Intel XeonPhi simultaneously can be the host and the accelerator device.
+For example a Intel Xeon Phi simultaneously can be the host and the accelerator device.
 **alpaka** also allows the parallel execution on nodes without any accelerator hardware.
 The node the process is running on can itself be used as an accelerator device.